Photo by Nathan Anderson on Unsplash

 - Annual strategies kick off (McKinsey survey shows 80% of companies finalize annual plans by January)

-- Hiring managers have new headcount approvals (LinkedIn data shows 35% of annual job postings occur in Q1)
+- Hiring managers receive new headcount approvals (LinkedIn data shows 35% of annual job postings occur in Q1)

 Job Seeker Behavior